polkadot-api/polkadot-api/packages/scale-ts/README.md

 want to do is to transform the result of a `Vector(Tuple(keyCoded, valueCodec))` to a Map, and viceversa.

-So, let'ss first create the encoder function, using `enahnceEncoder`:
+So, let's first create the encoder function, using `enahnceEncoder`:

 ```ts
 const MapEncoder = <K, V>(key: Encoder<K>, value: Encoder<V>) =>